apache/incubator-spot/dev/release/README.md

 ### **Update WebPages**

 You need to update the SPOT webpages to reflect the new release.

 ### **Announce the release**

-Send an email to announce@apache.org (using your @apache.org email) For example:
+Email to the different distribution lists announce@apache.org, user@spot.apache.org, dev@spot.apache.org (using your @apache.org email) For example:

     To: announce@apache.org, user@spot.apache.org, dev@spot.apache.org
     Subject: [ANNOUNCE] Apache Spot 1.0 (incubating) released